 A. If you or someone you love experiences an emergency (such as an overdose), call 911.
 Overdoses should be addressed in a hospital setting.

 If you or someone you love may be addicted to an opioid or other substance, an assessment can help determine the level of treatment needed—whether that is inpatient rehab or outpatient counseling or a combination of the two.

-Q. What is Pillars’ role in recovery from the opioid epidemic?
+Q. What is your role in recovery from the opioid epidemic?

-A. Pillars now offers same-day assessments.
-If it is determined that the substance abuse issue can be treated through outpatient therapy, Pillars can provide that treatment for people ages 12 and older.
-We offer multiple locations, including La Grange Park, Hickory Hills, and Berwyn.
+A. Pillars Community Health now offers same-day assessments.
+If it is determined that the substance abuse issue can be treated through outpatient therapy, Pillars Community Health can provide that treatment for people ages 12 and older.
+We offer services at multiple locations, including La Grange Park, Hickory Hills, and Berwyn.
 Services are available in English and Spanish, and payment is based on a sliding fee scale (meaning the amount you pay is based on your income).

-If a higher level of care is needed, such as hospitalization (detox) or residential treatment (rehab), Pillars can refer you to such a facility.
-With an established reputation dating back to 1975, our program has connections to partners throughout the western and southwestern suburbs of Chicago.
-If hospitalization is recommended, Pillars can provide a transition back to the community/home following discharge from that facility.
-Click here to learn more about Pillars Addictions Services.
-To access services, call 708.PILLARS (708.745.5277).
+If a higher level of care is needed, such as hospitalization (detox) or residential treatment (rehab), our staff can refer you to such a facility.
+With an established reputation dating back to 1975, we have connections to partners throughout the western and southwestern suburbs of Chicago.
+If hospitalization is recommended, Pillars Community Health can provide a transition back to the community/home following discharge from that facility.
+Click here to learn more about our Addictions Services.
+To access services, call 708-PILLARS (708-745-5277).

-Pillars partner Community Nurse Health Center was recently awarded a U.S. Department of Health and Human Services grant for $175,701 to support expanded access to mental health and substance abuse services.
+We also recently received a grant for $175,701 from the U.S. Department of Health and Human Services to expand access to mental health and substance abuse services.
 This includes expansion of access for treatment, prevention, and awareness related to opioid abuse.
 The grant also covers the cost of completing a community assessment, to research existing needs related to opioid abuse in our local community.
-Pillars is formally merging with Community Nurse on January 1, 2018.